antaldaniel/greendeal/content/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 30

-title: Projects
+title: Ongoing projects
-subtitle: ''
+subtitle: 'See what we are doing, why we are doing it, and how you can contribute.'

 content:
   # Page type to display.
 E.g. project.